personium/website/src/getting-started/appdev-process.md

 ## OAuth 2.0 authorization code flow

-In the case of an application that uses Personium, access to personal data from the application is performed through the REST API for Box in the data subject Cell.
-At this time, the data access authorization method follows the OAuth 2.0 specifications.
-There are various types of OAuth 2.0 flows, but the sample app uses the authorization code flow that is adopted when the PDS operator and the application operator are different.
+App that uses Personium gains access to scoped data in the data subject Cell by executing the REST APIs for Box.
+The data access authorization method follows the OAuth 2.0 specifications.
+There are various types of OAuth 2.0 flows.
+The sample app adopts the authorization code flow for the ecosystem where PDS and app operators are different.

 Please refer to [Authorization model](../user_guide/003_Auth.md#app-authorization) for details about authorization code flow.